KenKundert/psf_utils/README.rst

 with no arguments it will simply repeat what it did last time.
 For example, here is a typical session::

-    # display signals in noise PSF file
+    # list the signals in noise PSF file
     > list-psf -f resistor.raw/pnoise.pnoise
     Using resistor.raw/pnoise.pnoise.
         R1:flicker  R1:total    R2:fn       out
         R1:thermal  R2:rn       R2:total

-    # display them again, this time in long form
+    # list them again, this time in long form
     > list-psf -l
     Using resistor.raw/pnoise.pnoise.
         R1:flicker  A²/Hz  real  (12042 points)